 How Did Mendeleev Arrange the Periodic Table

 He also worked on the atomic mass of the missing elements, and so predict their characteristics.
-And when these elements were discovered, Mendeleev was proved to be right.
+And when these elements discovered, Mendeleev proved to be right.
 Let’s take an example, he predicted the characteristic of an undiscovered element that should set and fit below aluminium in the periodic table.
-When this element was discovered in 1875 its properties were found to be same as Mendeleev’s predictions and that element was gallium.
+When this element discovered in 1875 its properties found to be same as Mendeleev’s predictions and that element gallium.

 Dmitri Mendeleev Periodic Table PDF